 Expect These Intangible Benefits from CRM

-2. Increased employee motivation and satisfaction
+2. Increase employee motivation and satisfaction

 While this may be difficult to measure, consider soliciting feedback from the employees who use CRM.
 An alternative measurement is the employee turnover rate for those who use the CRM system.
+As you bring on younger technology savvy staff they will be demanding the latest technology in your CRM tools.

-3. Better trained and more skillful sales, marketing and customer service personnel
+3. Better trained and more skillful sales, marketing, and customer service personnel.

 CRM can provide an excellent training ground for personnel to quietly spend time learning facts and figures about your products and services.
 To determine this benefit, you might measure how quickly sales personnel are able to access needed facts and figures as well as implement required sales and business procedures.